nologic/blog/_posts/2017-03-19-travel-safe.md

 3587589093
 ```

 Worked!
-I still don't know what the deal is.
-It looks like the `cksum` command on Linux uses a different algorithm compared to the on OS X. Probably should have done this sooner given that the device run a version of Linux.
+I still don't know what the deal is - I'm sure there is a simple explanation.
+It looks like the `cksum` command on Linux uses a different algorithm compared to the on OS X. Probably should have done this sooner given that the device runs a version of Linux.
 Lessons learned!

-With this information, I constructed another shell script with proper CRC checksum this time:
+With this information, I constructed another shell script with a proper CRC checksum this time:

 ```bash
 #!/bin/sh